SnZhdanov/rust_axum_fun/README.md

 cp .sample_env .env

 ```
-fill out the env variables, username and password for the database can be something like admin/password
+fill out the env variables, username and password for the database can be something like root/example

 ```
 #/.env
-MONGO_INITDB_ROOT_USERNAME=admin
+MONGO_INITDB_ROOT_USERNAME=root
-MONGO_INITDB_ROOT_PASSWORD=password
+MONGO_INITDB_ROOT_PASSWORD=example
 ```
 lastly export the env variables
 ```